TFitz2006/IMC-4-SIGQuant/README.md

 ## Current Limitations / Next Steps

-- Strategy coverage is currently limited to two products.
 - Fair value models are intentionally simple and should be expanded with stronger signal inputs.
 - Risk controls, inventory management refinements, and execution robustness can be improved.
 - Visualizer workflows are local/manual; additional automation for repeatable analysis would help collaboration.